wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-flows/includes/1-flow-introduction.md

 In this module, you will:

 - Learn what Power Automate is and how it can be used
+- Create a flow that runs on a schedule
 - Create a flow that automatically saves email attachments
-- Learn how to create a button flow to send yourself a reminder
-- Create a flow that runs on a schedule
-- Create a flow that posts tweets
 - Share a flow that your team can use
+- Troubleshoot flows

 ## What is Power Automate?